All Episodes

 But Donald Trump, to be fair, though, has put up huge buildings.

-These guys are comparing me to Trump as well, but but Limbaugh doesn't have buildings, and Trump has buildings.
+These guys are comparing me to Trump as well.

-But he's really still an impresario.
+But it's really still an impresario.

-Besides that, these guys forgot about the EIB building in midtown Manhattan.
+Besides that, these guys forgot about the EIB building in Midtown Manhattan.

 I'm glad you waited, and it's great to have you with us.